Villa1911/Basic-HTML-Website/README.md

 # Basic-HTML-Website
 I created a basic website combining HTML and CSS.
-I developed this project following the guidelines of [Roadmap.sh](https://roadmap.sh/projects/basic-html-website)
+I developed this project following the guidelines of [Roadmap.sh](https://roadmap.sh/projects/basic-html-website), where they originally asked to use only HTML.
+However, I decided to incorporate some CSS to get a look closer to the mockup they provided.
+For now, I have only implemented code in the index.html file.
+I plan to add content to the other web pages soon.